 Our Achievements to Date

-As of June 2020, NWNA has doubled the amount of rPET used since 2019 across our U.S. domestic portfolio to 16.5%.
+In December 2020, we reached 20% rPET use across our U.S. portfolio.
 In July, we announced that three of our regional spring water brands have started to offer bottles made of 100% recycled plastic, joining Poland Spring® 100% Natural Spring Water in offering bottles made with 100% rPET.
 All individual-sized bottles of Arrowhead® Brand Mountain Spring Water and Nestlé® Pure Life® Purified Water produced in California have been made with 50% recycled plastic since 2017.
 Now, five of our six regional spring water brands offer bottles made with recycled plastic, and four of these offer bottles made with 100% rPET.
 We are also proud that we have three of the only major, nationally distributed bottled water offerings on the market made using 100% rPET – Nestlé® Pure Life® 700mL, Poland Spring® ORIGIN, Nestlé® Pure Life® “DC Collection.”

 By using recycled plastic, we are breathing new life into existing materials, reducing the need for new plastic and generating a 67% smaller carbon footprint compared to using new plastic.1